paukraft/stepkit/README.md

 Built as a lightweight alternative to larger frameworks.
 No ceremony, just compose pipelines with full type safety.

+## Releasing

+See `RELEASING.md` for the step-by-step publish guide.

 ## License

 MIT